qvt/qvtr2coq/README.md

 You are ready to use the code generator to produce Coq specifications from QVT-R programs, Ecore metamodels and instances thereof.
 To do so, use the run configuration **Generate Coq Code**.
 The transformation searches in subfolder [models](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/models) for files ending with .qvtr, .ecore, and .xmi.
 Resulting Coq specifications (.v files) are placed into [src-gen](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/src-gen).

-To use the generated Coq files, you need to install the [Coq proof assistant](http://coq.inria.fr/download), version 8.4 or higher.
+To run a proof on generated Coq files, you need to install the [Coq proof assistant](http://coq.inria.fr/download), version 8.4 or higher.
 We recommend to download Coq bundled with CoqIDE.

 ## Example Proof